Professional Reviews

 Is VPNTunnel good for torrenting?

 No, because VPNTunnel only allows torrenting on servers in 20+ countries (so it’s difficult to find a nearby server for fast download speeds).
-In addition, VPNTunnel leaks DNS data (so your ISP can see what P2P sites you access) if you use the L2TP/IPSec and PPTP protocols and it may log your IP address on non-Swedish servers.
+In addition, VPNTunnel leaks DNS data (so your ISP can see what P2P sites you access) if you use the L2TP/IPSec and PPTP protocols.

 Does VPNTunnel have fast speeds?